netobserv/network-observability-operator/docs/FlowCollector.md

-ConsolePlugin contains settings related to the console dynamic plugin
+Settings related to the OpenShift Console plugin, when available.

 <table>
     <thead>